jxmot/website_template-markdown/README.md

 <h6 id="nbspnbspnbspnbspsite-content">&nbsp;&nbsp;&nbsp;&nbsp;<strong>Site Content</strong></h6>
 ```

 * Render fonts - It seems that changing fonts does not work well.
 The HTML gets rendered properly with the CSS classes.
 And if viewed independently the rendered HTML does apply the correct font.
+After some research it appears that the dependency `html2canvas` (*of html2pdf.js*) is responsible for the font(s).

 ### Enabling the Font Select Menu